 Of all people in KMPT services 86% classified themselves as white, 3% of these were self-classified as 'white other'.
 In Kent the estimated population of people who are BME is 6%.
-From the data in Table xx 6% of the KMPT caseload is BME which is in proportion to local equity.
+From available data, 6% of the KMPT caseload is BME which is in proportion to local equity.
 However there are 10% who are not classified.